Day of the Dead: Italy

 In addition to visiting their own family members, some people pay respects to those without a family.
 Some Italians take it upon themselves to adopt centuries-old unclaimed bodies and give them offerings like money or jewelry as a way to ease their pain and ask for favors.

 Asia and Oceania

-Mexican-style Day of the Dead celebrations occur in major cities in Australia, Fiji, and Indonesia.
-Additionally, prominent celebrations are held in Wellington, New Zealand, complete with altars celebrating the deceased with flowers and gifts.
+Mexican-style Day of the Dead celebrations occur in major cities in Australia, Fiji, and Indonesia, most organized by Mexican communities.
+Additionally, an independent annual celebration is held in Wellington, New Zealand, complete with altars celebrating the deceased with flowers and gifts.